f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 |image50|

-..
-NOTE:: Leave all other fields using the default values.
+.. note:: Leave all other fields using the default values.

-**Navigation:** Click Create
+Click **Create**.

-..
-NOTE:: We did not put the policy in Blocking mode.
+.. warning:: We did not put the policy in Blocking mode.
 We will do that after we verify functionality.

-Apply the HTTP security profile to the external virtual server.
+Now, let's apply the HTTP security profile to the external virtual server.

-**Navigation:** Local Traffic > Virtual Servers > Virtual Server List >
+**Navigation:** Local Traffic > Virtual Servers > Virtual Server List

-**Navigation:** Select EXT_VIP_10.1.10.30

-**Navigation:** Select the Security tab
+Select *EXT_VIP_10.1.10.30*, then select the **Security** drop-down and choose **Policies**.

 +-------------------------+------------------------+------------------------+
 | **Protocol Security**   | Enabled                | demo_http_security     |